omahs/zkevm-doc/mkdocs/docs/zkEVM/Setting-Up-Production-zkNode.md

 - 16GB RAM
 - 4-core CPU

-It is highly recommeneded that you create a separate folder for installing and working around the zkNode.
+It is highly recommended that you create a separate folder for installing and working around the zkNode.
 We won't be cloning any repository (unlike [local zkNode setup](https://wiki.polygon.technology/docs/zkEVM/zknode/setup-local-node)) so it's better to create a folder before starting the zkNode setup: `mkdir -p /$HOME/zkevm-node`